Using negative controls to identify causal effects with invalid instrumental variables: Identification

+$\forall z \in \{0,1\}$ and $\forall \mathbf{c}\in \mathcal{C}_0 \cap \mathcal{C}_1$ \citep{sofer2016negative}, which contrasts $Y^0$ within levels of $A$.
+To interpret \eqref{condition_pt} in the standard difference-in-differences setting, $S$ plays the role of time and $Z$ is an arbitrary covariate.
+Assumption \ref{partial_pe} does not appear to be stronger nor weaker in general than \eqref{condition_pt}.
+Both can be motivated by assuming that the (conditional mean) association between an unmeasured confounder $U$ and $Y$ is constant across populations.
+We defer to \ref{sm:lsem} for a more precise discussion, but note that Assumption \ref{partial_pe} places restrictions on the (conditional mean) association between $Z$ and $Y_0$, with different restrictions on the conditional mean of $U$.
+It is not obvious how to leverage \eqref{condition_pt} when there is no variation in $A$ in the reference population (as in our data example).
+Furthermore, if many candidate $Z$s are collected, one can then choose between them to obtain identification.
+In contrast, \eqref{condition_pt} is restricted to holding for the treatment variable. \end{remark}

+\begin{remark} Our assumptions are stated conditional on covariates $\mathbf{C}$.
+To ensure Assumption \ref{partial_pe} holds, we require that $\mathbf{C}$ includes all effect modifiers of the additive association between $Z$ and $Y^0$ that differ in distribution between populations.
+In terms of design implications, this suggests choosing a reference population that is similar to the population of interest in terms of characteristics that may modify the association between $Z$ and $Y^0$.
+As argued above, it is also advantageous to incorporate measured confounders for the effect of $Z$ on $Y$, as well as for the effect of $A$ on $Y$, since this may weaken the restrictions on $U$. \end{remark}

-Similar to the IV set-up, Assumptions \ref{consist}-\ref{relevance} will be sufficient to test the causal null hypothesis that $E(Y^1-Y^0|A=1, \mathbf{z}, S=1,\mathbf{c})=0$ but are insufficient to identify the causal effect of interest.
-Therefore, we will posit two additional assumptions, of which only one is required to hold to yield identification: \begin{assumption}{No effect modification (NEM):} \end{assumption} \begin{assumption}{No selection modification (NSM):} \end{assumption} The first of these requires that the conditional ATT does not depend on $Z$, whereas the second assumption requires that the selection bias is not a function of the bespoke IV.
+Assumptions \ref{ref}-\ref{partial_pe} will be sufficient to test the causal null hypothesis that $E(Y^1-Y^0|A=1,Z=z,S=1,\mathbf{C}=\mathbf{c})=0$, as formalised in \ref{sm:result_ht} of the appendix.
+However, they are insufficient to identify the causal effect of interest.
+Therefore we will posit two additional assumptions; only one is required to hold to yield identification: \begin{assumption}{No effect modification (NEM):} $\forall \mathbf{c}\in \mathcal{C}_0 \cap \mathcal{C}_1$

-Then we are in a position to give the main theorem for identification of the conditional ATT. \begin{theorem} Suppose that Assumptions \ref{consist}-\ref{partial_pe} hold.
-Then we have that